 If it does start to rain and your roof is exposed, we will spring into action and use temporary tarps to cover your open roof.
 We also listen to weather reports if there are roof repairs in July.
 This way, this lets us know what repairs can be done on rainy days or scheduled around them.
 Understandably, the problem with underestimating the weather around these periods can delay your roof repair for several days.

 We’ll work with you to best find the right time to make these repairs as quickly as possible.

 ☞ Do your take away the old roof?

 When your roof is replaced the materials are taken off the roof.
-It’s often the responsibility of the owner to provide a dumpster.
+Estrella Roofing takes often the responsibility to provide a dumpster.
 This allows our roofing workers to place this material into that container.
-When the work is finished, these materials can then be taken away in that container.
-We do not offer to take away the old roof material so you’ll need to contact a dumpster service.
-We will place all of the old roof material into the dumpster bin.
+When the work is finished, the resulting debris is taking away in that container.
+All that is included in our service.
+Home owner do not have to worry about cleaning around when we finish the project.

 Remember, a reliable roofing contractor has likely heard all of these questions before and can have the answers for you at the drop of a hat.
 You have nothing to be afraid of by being honest, voicing your concerns, and asking for clarification if you don’t understand anything.
 As long as you are polite and fair, chances are, your roofer will return the favor!

 Don’t get scammed.